ArianRai/Documentation/React/APIs.md

 ### Parameters

 -   `defaultValue`: The value that you want the context to have when there is no matching context provider.
 If you don’t have any default value, specify `null`.
 The default value is meant as a “last resort” fallback.
-It is static.

 ### Returns